yliapis/gambler/README.md

-# Casino
+# gambler

-Casino is a python library for multi-arm bandit algorithms.
+Gambler is a python library for multi-arm bandit algorithms.
-Its design philosophy is to provide a simple and extensible API that is production ready.
+Its design philosophy is to provide a simple and extensible API that is both prototyping and production ready.